 The luminous intensity distribution after 1min of operation can be calculated from the luminous intensity distribution after 30 min of operation by applying at each test point the ratio of luminous intensities measured at HV after 1 min and after 30 min of operation.

 4.8.2.4.
-If not otherwise specified, the intensities shall be measured with the light source continuously lit alight and, in the case of lamps emitting red light, in coloured light.
+If not otherwise specified, the intensities shall be measured with the light source continuously lit .

 4.8.2.5.
-In the case of a lamp with variable intensity, , the time that elapses between energising the light source(s) and the light output measured on the reference axis to reach 90 per cent of the value measured in accordance with paragraph 5. shall be measured for the extreme levels of luminous intensity produced by the lamp.
+In the case of a lamp with variable intensity, the time that elapses between energising the light source(s) and the light output measured on the reference axis to reach 90 per cent of the value measured in accordance with paragraph 5. shall be measured for the extreme levels of luminous intensity produced by the lamp.
 The time measured to obtain the lowest luminous intensity shall not exceed the time measured to obtain the highest luminous intensity.

 4.8.2.6.
 Particulars of the methods of measurement to be used are given in Annex 3.